incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 ### `autorun_exe_region_bypass.toml`

 Patches `autorun.exe` to bypass a system-language check and skip a launcher startup branch that can break under Wine.
+If you're already using an autorun.exe from another server and it already works then you likely don't need to touch this.

 Verify: